-Osteoporosis can have a big impact on quality of life.
+Osteoporosis can have a big impact on your quality of life.
 Lifestyle disruptions range from pain to depression to long-term home care.
-People who have osteoporosis or who are at risk of getting it should be aware of all the potential complications so they can seek solutions before any problems arise.
+People who have osteoporosis or who are at risk of getting it should be aware of potential complications of the disease and seek solutions before issues arise.

-A loss of physical activity can lead to a loss of independence and isolation.
+Less physical activity can lead to a loss of independence and isolation.
 Activities you once enjoyed may be too painful now.
-This loss, added to the fear of fractures, can easily bring on depression.
-And a poor emotional state can further hinder a patient’s ability to manage health issues.
+This loss, added to the fear of fractures, can bring on depression.
+A poor emotional state can further hinder your ability to manage health issues.
 A positive, forward-thinking outlook is helpful when approaching any medical issue.

 Fractures caused by osteoporosis can be severely painful and debilitating.
 Fractures of the spine can result in a loss of height, a stooping posture, and persistent back and neck pain.

-Some osteoporosis patients break a bone and don’t even notice it.
-But most broken bones need hospital care.
-According to the Centers for Disease Control and Prevention (CDC), in 2010 there were 258,000 hospital admissions for hip fractures in people 65 years of age and older.
-Surgery is often needed, which can lead to long hospital stays.
+Some people with osteoporosis break a bone and don’t even notice it.
+Most broken bones need hospital care.
+According to the Centers for Disease Control and Prevention (CDC), in 2012 there were 250,000 hospital admissions for hip fractures in people 65 years of age and older.
+Surgery is often needed for this procedure, which can lead to long hospital stays and high costs.

 Although there is no permanent cure for osteoporosis, there are many things you can do to treat symptoms, strengthen your body, and slow the progression of the disease.
 Try to focus on minimizing its symptoms and don’t let other complications arise.
-If osteoporosis has diminished your quality of life, talk with your doctor about possible solutions, especially if you are experiencing any signs of depression.
-Seek assistance at home from family and friends.
-Try not to view the changes in your usual activities as a loss of independence.
-Rather, view them as an opportunity to learn different ways of doing things, to explore new, enjoyable activities, and to spend more time with people you care about.
+If osteoporosis has diminished your quality of life, talk with your doctor about possible solutions, especially if you are experiencing signs of depression, and seek assistance at home from family and friends.
+Keep a positive outlook on life and don’t view changes in usual activities as a loss of independence.
+Instead, see them as an opportunity to learn different ways of doing things and exploring new, enjoyable activities.